The Pictures

 Roy Patterson, Miss Lillie H. Jones, Miss Wilma Ross, Mrs. Gladys Mathews,

-the students were transferred to Vaiden High School.
-The patrons, the
+transferred to Vaiden High School.
+The patrons, the trustees, and the

-such fountains that many a young person, who has become famous in this state,
+many a young person, who has become famous in this state, drank from the

-children walked through the woods.
-Mr. Jessie Johnson, Mr. Claude Cox, Mr.
+mules.
+The other children walked through the woods.
+Mr. Jessie Johnson, Mr.

-Ben Hodges, Mr. Ben Fisher, and Mr. John Fisher were the faithful wagon
+Claude Cox, Mr. Ben Hodges, Mr. Ben Fisher, and Mr. John Fisher were the

 through the eleventh grade.
 During the years from 1913 to 1920, the following

-Wright, Miss Susie McIntosh, Miss Daisy Whittle, Miss Georgia Fancher, Mrs.
+Miss Susie McIntosh, Miss Daisy Whittle, Miss Georgia Fancher, Mrs. Mattie

 known for the excellent basketball teams as well as other kinds of athletics.